-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
-While healthcare is, by nature, a resource-intensive endeavor, the healthcare sector is well poised to lead the world to a more sustainable future.
-This will involve scrutinizing every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
-Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimizing environmental impact.
+While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
+This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
+Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: Brown University maintains an active Office of Sustainability with eight full time staff members and several undergraduate interns.
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points)

+There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points)

+There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point)

+There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points)

+Score explanation: Brown University maintains an active Office of Sustainability with eight full time staff members and several undergraduate interns.
 There is no specific staff member assigned to the medical school and/or affiliated hospitals.

 5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: Brown University (including AMS) is not currently carbon neutral.
+How ambitious is your institution's plan to reduce its own carbon footprint?

+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points)

+The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points)

+The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point)

+The institution/medical school does not meet any of the requirements listed above (0 points)

+Score explanation: Brown University (including the medical school) is not currently carbon neutral.
 However, Brown's sustainability plan proposes to achieve carbon neutrality by 2040 with a 75% reduction by 2025 via carbon offset, renewable natural gas offset, renovation of the main campus heat generation plant, and construction of net-zero buildings.
 This carbon offset will be achieved through investment into a Texan wind farm and a Rhode Island-based solar farm.

 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?

-3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
-Score explanation.
-The medical school building does not have any on site renewable energy sources
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points)

+Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points)

+Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point)

+Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points)